remaro-network/auv_profeat/README.md

 ## Replication Instructions and Examples of Usage

 All analysis results documented in the paper can be replicated with the artifact.
 The results for the properties without experiments for Scenario 1 can be replicated by running the commands in [Run the Analysis](#run-the-analysis).
 To replicate the results for Scenario 2, the scenario has to be changed as described in [Change Scenarios](#change-scenarios) before running the commands in [Run the Analysis](#run-the-analysis).
 To replicate the results for unsafe states with PRISM experiments, follow the instructions in [Replicate the PRISM Experiments](#replicate-the-prism-experiments).

-All analyses described here should take less than one minute.

 ### Run the Analysis
 To replicate the results for the properties without experiments, navigate to the folder `auv_profeat` in the terminal.